 Nintendo Co., Ltd., together with its subsidiaries, develops, manufactures, and sells home entertainment products in Japan, the Americas, Europe, and internationally.
 It offers home console gaming hardware, software, accessories, and other products.

-The company also provides various services such as Nintendo Switch Online, as well as services and content.
-In addition, it offers develop IP, such as video content and mobile apps.
+The company also provides various services, such as Nintendo Switch Online; and services and content.
+In addition, it offers develop IP, including video content and mobile apps.

 The company was formerly known as Nintendo Playing Card Co., Ltd. and changed its name to Nintendo Co., Ltd. in 1963.
 Nintendo Co., Ltd. was founded in 1889 and is headquartered in Kyoto, Japan.